BlockchainCommons/Gordian/README.md

 ### Linode and Debian Linux Installs

-If you are not on macOS you can utilize our [Linux based scripts](https://github.com/BlockchainCommons/Bitcoin-Standup/tree/master/Scripts) which will alos produce a QuickConnect QR code upon completion for pairing to.
-Please read full details [here on the dedicated readme](https://github.com/BlockchainCommons/Bitcoin-Standup/blob/master/Scripts/README.md).
+If you are not on macOS you can utilize our [Linux based scripts](https://github.com/BlockchainCommons/Bitcoin-Standup/tree/master/Scripts) which will also produce a QuickConnect QR code upon completion for pairing to.
+Please read full details [here](https://github.com/BlockchainCommons/Bitcoin-Standup/blob/master/Scripts/README.md) on the dedicated readme.
 The scripts are simple to run and set you up with Tor and Bitcoin Core as services.

 ##### By Hand